-With a user-friendly online journey and many delivery options, e-commerce has turned into a convenient way to buy your goods without every leaving your home.
+With a user-friendly online journey and many delivery options, e-commerce has turned into a convenient way to buy your goods without ever leaving your home.
 Here, with Lookers, retailers of the Ford Transit Custom, which has been voted the most economical small van for deliveries, we look at the rise of e-commerce.

-How e-commerce improved throughout time?
+How has e-commerce developed throughout time?

 With more purchases taking place online, our expectation is consistently becoming more intense.
-Stats from an Alix Partners report show that three quarters of Americans believe the offer of free shipping impacts their final decision on whether to buy a product.
+Stats from an Alix Partners report show that three-quarters of Americans believe the offer of free shipping impacts their final decision on whether to buy a product.
 While this is the case, the maximum delivery time has continued to diminish.
 In 2012, those expecting free delivery were willing to wait 5.5 days for their product.
 By 2017 though, a full day had been wiped off that expectation.

-By focusing on customer service, the ecommerce industry is quickly becoming the strongest player in the retail world.
+By focusing on customer service, the e-commerce industry is quickly becoming the strongest player in the retail world.
 After all, research has found that 52% of customers won’t return to a product if they have a bad interaction.

 This has meant that e-commerce businesses have had to focus a lot of time and attention on their delivery service.
 This has led to many companies offering next-day delivery.
 While speed is important, so too is flexibility and reliability.
 It’s no use a customer being offered a fast delivery time if it’s not a convenient time frame.
 Because of this, companies like Amazon, who have even started offering ‘free’ next day delivery to their Amazon Prime customers, offer consumers the chance to choose a specific slot, meaning they know they’ll be in to receive their goods.

 However, overseas deliveries are still very much part of our everyday life.
 Companies are taking advantage of e-commerce to tap into markets that they’d previously not have been able to reach.
 To do this, you need to produce a strategic sales and marketing plan to help you successfully convert international customers.
-Improved social media campaigns are one of the main ways ecommerce is improving.
+Improved social media campaigns are one of the main ways e-commerce is improving.

 How popular is e-commerce?

 E-commerce has become a big player for brands, thanks to the low expenses.
-Because of this and the internet offering a wider range of custom, the popularity has sky rocketed for businesses.
+Because of this and the internet offering a wider range of customs, the popularity has sky rocketed for businesses.
 For consumers, they are taking advantage of the lower rates as the prices of the products represent this.
 In fact, since 2015, e-commerce sales have more than doubled in value.

 77% of us have bought goods online at some point.
 Millennials are the biggest users of e-commerce services, with the age group purchasing 54% of their products and services online.
 This highlights that e-commerce has quickly become a key player in catering for the buying habits of the public.